What To Do On Sunshine Coast [2024 Update]

 While lazing on the beach or chasing waterfalls both sound endlessly appealing, why not try something with a bit more adrenalin?

-Aussie World will be one of the best theme parks you’ll ever see, with crazy rides and attractions.
+If you’re after adrenaline, Aussie World offers thrilling rides for all ages, as well as exciting attractions.
 It’s home to Australia’s tallest and 360-degree pendulum swing, called the SX360.

 Well, you don’t really have to eat unhealthily, thanks to the farmers markets’ abundant produce.
 From organic to vegan to artisan to home-brewed, the Sunshine Coast has it all – and more.